All businesses start out fresh in the world of marketing. This is why I’m talking about online marketing for beginners.

 Marketing for Beginners: The Promotion Strategy

-Any product or service, no matter how good it is, is worthless in the marketplace unless its benefits can be properly communicated to the targeted customers.
-A single method or a combination of methods of marketing for beginners can be used to communicate the benefits of the product or service to the customer.
-The promotion strategy should contain a mix of different elements and can include (but may not be limited to):
+Any product or service, no matter how good it is, is worthless in the marketplace.
+What makes the product or service have value is how the value is communicated to their customers.
+The promotion strategy should contain a mix of different elements and can include:

 - Print advertising